-Welcome to Brier Island, Where the Bay of Fundy And Your Perfect Vacation Begin
+Welcome to Brier Island and Brier Island Lodge, Where the Bay of Fundy And Your Perfect Vacation Begin

-Brier Island Lodge, perched atop the cliffs of the island overlooking the ocean, offers you comfortable, oceanfront accommodations along with a unique Nova Scotia regional dining experience and whale watching boat tours
+Brier Island Lodge, perched atop the cliffs of Brier Island and overlooking the Atlantic Ocean, offers you comfortable, oceanfront accommodations along with a unique Nova Scotia regional dining experience and whale watching tours.